Matching Queues with Abandonments in Quantum Switches: Stability and Throughput Analysis: Three-way matching in a W-topology

 {\bf Case 1:} Suppose that the assumptions of Theorem \ref{thm:uniquenessAndStability} hold, and that $\lambda_1 + \lambda_2 - C_{1,2} \geq 2\max\left\{ \lambda_1 - \overline{C}_1,\,\, \lambda_2 - \overline{C}_2 \right\}.$ This corresponds to the case where the arrival rates $\lambda_1$ and $\lambda_2$ are relatively close to each other (area shaded in green in Figure \ref{fig:rateCases}), and implies

 Note that the right-hand side in the two equations above are the minimum drifts that $n_1(\cdot)$ and $n_2(\cdot)$ can ever achieve while they are both positive, and the left hand side is the average of their drifts when they are both positive.
-Thus, when $n_1(t)=n_2(t)$, these conditions imply that both coordinates have the same drift, so $\frac{dn_1(t)}{dt}=\frac{dn_2(t)}{dt} = \frac{\lambda_1+\lambda_2-C_{1,2}}{2}.$ While the largest coordinate will always decrease in this case, the smaller one can either increase or decrease.
+Thus, when $n_1(t)=n_2(t)$, these conditions imply that both coordinates have the same drift, so

+While the largest coordinate will always decrease in this case, the smaller one can either increase or decrease.
 The key feature of this case is that if/when they intersect, they will remain together until they hit zero (as in Figure~\ref{fig:case1}).
-This is perhaps the typical behavior that one would expect of a pair of queues scheduled by a Max-Weight policy.
+This is perhaps the typical behavior that one would expect of a pair of queues scheduled by a Max-Weight policy, which tends to equalize queues and exhibits state space collapse in heavy traffic, as seen in \cite{MW}.

 {\bf Case 2:} Suppose that the assumptions of Theorem \ref{thm:uniquenessAndStability} hold, and that either for $i=1$ or for $i=2$, $\lambda_1 + \lambda_2 - C_{1,2} < 2\left(\lambda_i - \overline{C}_i\right) \text{ and } \lambda_i < \overline{C}_i.$ This corresponds to the case where one of the arrival rates is relatively larger than the other, but not extremely large (area shaded in turquoise in Figure \ref{fig:rateCases}).
 The first equation implies that both coordinates can never have the same drift while they are both positive.
 Therefore, if the coordinates become equal and positive at some point, they will not remain equal.
 Moreover, the second equation implies that the minimum drift while they are both positive is still negative, and thus the largest queue will always be decreasing.
 The trajectories of the processes $n_1(\cdot)$ and $n_2(\cdot)$ in this case look like the ones in Figure~\ref{fig:case2}.
 Since $n_1(0)>n_2(0)$, at the beginning $n_1(\cdot)$ will be decreasing and $n_2(\cdot)$ will be increasing.
 When they intersect, instead of remaining together as in Case 1, $n_2(\cdot)$ decreases at a slower rate than $n_1(\cdot)$.
 Finally, after $n_1(\cdot)$ hits zero, $n_2(\cdot)$ decreases at a higher rate until it hits zero as well.